IrisShaders/glsl-transformer/docs/development.md

 ### TODO
 - Enum value index (index that finds nodes based on their enum values)
 - Optional indexes: option to turn off indexes for performance reasons and only if necessary
-- Partial indexes: indexes that only index certain enum values, class types or identifiers to reduce memory usage and improve ast build performance
+- Partial indexes: indexes that only index certain enum values, class types or identifiers to reduce memory usage and improve AST build performance
 - Configuration of partial indexes can happen at construction
 - Make glsl-transformer thread safe so that it can be run in parallel on different transformation jobs
 - Try to remove double detachParent call when removing items from a list